Alicante Bouschet Grape Variety: A Noble Cross

 Of course, no grape is a pushover in the vineyard.
 Sousão is a mid-to-late budding and ripening variety, with thick skins and compact bunches.
 It requires good ventilation and a dry growing season – not always a given in Minho.
 Yet Sousão is also prone to drought stress and will shut its metabolism down entirely if the vines are denied an adequate supply of moisture.
 On the plus side, it can adapt to any training system and various soil types, including schist and sandy terroir.
 Nevertheless, getting the balance between acidity and ripeness is not always easy with Sousão.

-The grower will harvest moderately ripe grapes in September/October if everything falls into place.
-But unfortunately, wet growing seasons can result in berries with aggressive acidity and dilution.
+If everything falls into place, the grower will harvest moderately ripe grapes in September/October.
+Unfortunately, wet growing seasons can result in berries with aggressive acidity and dilution.
 If that scenario occurs, it’s time for the winemaker to step in.

 There is an enduring myth that Sousão is a teinturier variety – this refers to grapes that have pigmented flesh in addition to the skins.
 As it happens, the noble red grape of Alentejo, Alicante Bouschet, falls into this category.
 But this is not the case with Sousão; only the skins are jam-packed with anthocyanins.
 Nothing else.

-Oenologists will tell you that this is the grape’s most desirable quality: an ability to produce deeply-colored red wines that are low in alcohol yet high in acidity and bright red fruit.
+Oenologists will tell you that this is the grape’s most desirable quality: its ability to produce deeply colored red wines that are low in alcohol yet high in acidity and bright red fruit.
 For this reason, the grape is increasingly used to bolster port blends in the Douro region.
 In addition, several houses are making good table wines from Sousão.

 Meanwhile, the vast majority of red Vinho Verde is made to accentuate these delicate qualities and is not designed for long aging.
 Instead, winemakers seek to create precise, fruit-driven wines for immediate consumption.
 As a result, there is often a noticeable spritz (bubbles) in Vinho Verde, either due to a small addition of carbon dioxide or because some residual sugar has spontaneously re-fermented after bottling; this is perfectly harmless and only adds to the fruitiness of the wine.